 Fourteen courses (42 credits) are required for students entering the program with no previous graduate work.
 Students generally take three courses a semester.
 Of the 14 courses, three may be in independent study and two (not more than one a semester) in non-graduate courses.
 This latter option is usually appropriate only when needed to offset a deficiency in a student’s undergraduate background in a field.
 Generally, graduate students taking non-graduate courses are required to do additional work beyond the requirements set for undergraduates in those courses.

 An undergraduate major in political science is preferred, but not required.
 Applicants must demonstrate both past performance of exceptional quality in their academic work and promise of sustained excellence in the future.
-Three letters of recommendation must be submitted at the time of application, in addition to the transcripts and results of the Graduate Record Examination.
-The Department requires the general GRE test, a Statement of Purpose, and a sample of scholarly work, such as a term paper.
+The Department requires the GRE General Test, three letters of recommendation, a Statement of Purpose, transcript, and a sample of scholarly work, such as a term paper (20–25 pages).

 - Completed applications for the Ph.D. program should be submitted by January 2.